Thomas B. Warren: Involvement in theological controversy

 In the context of the Churches of Christ and the Restoration Movement, Warren was a strict restorationist: he believed that the noninstrumental Churches of Christ followed the strict New Testament pattern of Christian doctrine, worship, and practice.
 He held that any deviation from that pattern by a church would exclude it from being part of the Christian community.
 Warren consistently argued that members of the noninstrumental Churches of Christ are "the only Christians."
 This put Warren at odds with more liberal leaders in the Churches of Christ such as Rubel Shelly, who argued that members of Christian bodies outside the Churches of Christ could also be Christians.
 Warren also staunchly defended the traditional hermeneutic of the Churches of Christ: that only direct commands from the Bible, apostolic examples, or necessary (deductive) inferences from direct commands and examples were authoritative for Christians.
 This hermeneutic was consistent with Warren's strong epistemological rationalism.

 Another area of controversy in Churches of Christ in which Warren played a role was the issue of divorce and remarriage.
-Warren's position was that a divorced individual could only be remarried if (1) the divorce was due to adultery, and (2) the individual desiring a second marriage was the innocent partner in the first marriage.
+Warren's position was that a divorced individual could only be remarried if (1) the divorce was due to sexual immorality (fornication) (Matthew 19:9 NKJV, and (2) the individual desiring a second marriage was the innocent partner in the first marriage.
 Unless these two conditions were fulfilled, the remarried individual was not truly remarried, but "living in adultery."
-The proper action, according to Warren, for that person is to return to his or her first spouse.
+The proper action, according to Warren, for that person is to return to his or her first spouse, or remain celibate IAW Matthew 19:12).